Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Proposed Trojan Defenses

-where $(x,y)\sim\mathcal{D}_{\text{val}}$, $x^{\circ}=\mathrm{\Filter}(x)$ is the filtered output of $x$, $z$ is the latent variable of $x$ computed via the encoder of $\Filter$, $p(z)=\mathcal{N}(0,\mathrm{I})$ is the standard Gaussian distribution, $\lambda_{1},\lambda_{2}\geq0$.
-In Eq.~\ref{eq:VIF_loss}, the first two terms force $\Filter$ to preserve class-related information of $x$ and to reduce the visual dissimilarity between $x^{\circ}$ and $x$ as per conditions 1, 2 while the last term encourages $\Filter$ to discard all noisy information of $x$.
-The first two terms constitute the ``Input Filtering'' (IF) loss.
+In Eq.~\ref{eq:VIF_loss}, the first two terms alone constitute the ``Input Filtering'' (IF) loss $\Loss_{\text{IF}}$.
 To the best of our knowledge, IF has not been proposed in other Trojan defense works.
 Input Processing (IP) \cite{liu2017neural} is the closest to IF but it is trained on \emph{unlabeled data} using \emph{only the reconstruction loss} (the second term in Eq.~\ref{eq:VIF_loss}).
 In Appdx.~\ref{subsec:Comparing-IF-with-IP}, we show that IP performs worse than IF, which highlights the importance of the term $-\log p_{\Classifier}(y|x^{\circ})$.